-I will examine more closely William Fowler’s use of beer in Countryman’s Cooking (1965).
+Below I examine more closely William Fowler’s use of beer in Countryman’s Cooking (1965).
 For Part II, with some bio on Fowler, see here.

-He calls for it first in stewed pigeon, with observations for those mulling (wood) pigeon for food.
-First, he says it is actually a luxury food, but happens to be cheap.
+He calls for it first in a dish of stewed pigeon, with observations for those mulling pigeon for food.
+First, he says it is a luxury food that happens to be cheap.

-He notes that pigeon is easy to dress.
-The feathers come out no trouble, to the point dogs don’t like to fetch them – the feathers stick in their nose.
+He notes pigeon is easy to dress.
+The feathers come out with no trouble, to the point dogs don’t like to fetch them – the feathers stick in their nose.

-Fowler ponders the old saying that eating pigeon once a day for a week will kill you.
-Sobering to read in a book with a pigeon recipe, but he seems finally to reject the idea.
+Fowler ponders the saying that eating pigeon each day a week will kill you.
+Sobering to read, but he seems finally to reject the idea.
 Still, forewarned is forearmed.

-For the recipe, he says place pieces of the fowl in a marinade of “draught beer, with added sliced, raw onion and such herbs as you prefer”.
-He indicates a preference for bay leaf.
+For the recipe, he says to place pieces of the fowl in a marinade of “draught beer, with added sliced, raw onion and such herbs as you prefer”.
+He likes bay leaf.

 He has fairly specific advice for the beer.
 Use, he says, “mild, bitter, or old ale”, but make sure it is draught.
 With “bottled beer … the effect is not the same”.

 He means clearly a cask ale of some kind with its residual yeast, vs. filtered, pasteurized bottled beer.
-I have never read anything similar elsewhere.
-Fowler deserves credit for a hyper-specialist approach here, decades ahead of his time.
+I have never read this elsewhere.
+Fowler deserves credit for a hyper-specialist approach, indeed ahead of his time.

-After a night in marinade, remove meat then flour, sauté, and casserole it.
-Pour over the marinade.
+After a night in the marinade, remove meat, then flour, sauté, and casserole.
+Pour over marinade.
 If doesn’t cover meat, add water.
 Cooking is an hour to an hour and a half.
 Enrich sauce with egg yolk if binding is needed.
-Add port if a touch of sweetness is liked.
+Add port if a touch of sweetness is wanted.

-To accompany: creamed potato, broad beans, Scarlet runners (?), or Brussels sprouts.
+To accompany: creamed potato, broad beans, Scarlet runners (which is?), or Brussels sprouts.

-He states red wine serves well for a pigeon marinade and sauce, but he prefers beer and to drink the wine – claret, he specifies.
-He adds for good measure that rook and “waders” can be treated like pigeon.
+He states red wine works well for a pigeon marinade and sauce, but he prefers beer, and to drink the wine – claret, he specifies.
+He adds, for good measure, that rook and “waders” can be treated like pigeon.

-Fowler advises beer as an alternative to cider or wine in casseroled rabbit or mutton, and for beef olives, an ancient dish that attracted Jamie Oliver’s attention.
-I mentioned earlier Fowler is a proponent of beer in steak and kidney pie.
-Having read hundreds of recipes for the dish, I think he is in the minority here – water and stock seem more usual.
+Fowler advises beer as an alternative to cider or wine for casseroled rabbit or mutton, and for beef olives, an ancient dish that has attracted Jamie Oliver’s attention.
+I mentioned earlier Fowler is a proponent of beer for steak and kidney pie.
+Having read hundreds of recipes for this dish, I think he is in a small minority here; water and stock seem more usual.

-This is the tally of his recipes for which beer is an ingredient.
-His “Tatie Pot” recipe – a version of northern Hot Pot – calls for water as medium.
+Thus the tally of Fowler recipes for which beer is an ingredient.
+His “Tatie Pot” recipe – a version of northern hot pot – calls only for water in the jug.

-Fowler’s recipe for jugged hare calls for a pint of draught cider – no other liquid.
+Fowler’s recipe for jugged hare uses a pint of draught cider – no other liquid.
 A second stewed hare dish is bathed in all-lemon juice.
 This makes for a rather sour taste, he says, but it will appeal to those who don’t much like hare.
 Makes sense.

-As to roast hare, he says, don’t go there: too stringy.
+As to roasting hare, he says, don’t go there: too stringy.

-Withal Fowler accords beer a place in English cookery.
-In the 1970s Elizabeth Ayrton was capable of writing a 500-page book on traditional English cookery and mentioned beer not once.
-Well, she did mention “small beer” IIRC for raising a pastry, but this hardly counts.
+In sum, Fowler accords beer a place in English cookery.
+In the 1970s Elizabeth Ayrton was capable of writing a 500-page book on traditional English cookery and did not mention beer once.
+Well, “small beer” I think for pastry, but that hardly counts.

-With the exception of a North Country beef-and-beer dish, and I think one for Welsh Rabbit, Dorothy Hartley writing earlier omitted beer completely from her classic Food In England.
+With the exception of a North Country beef-and-beer dish, and I think one for Welsh Rabbit, Dorothy Hartley completely omitted beer from her classic (1954) Food In England.

-Some Victorian recipes do call for beer, see my Part I, but not in a way to suggest anything approaching the hallowed place of wine in French cooking.
+Some Victorian recipes call for beer, see my Part I, but not in a way approaching the hallowed place of wine in French cooking.
 If anything the trend since seems the other way.

 Conclusion: beer belongs to the English kitchen, but modestly.
-The place of beer is fixed in Britain – as a beverage, taken alone mostly.
-Food is at best an afterthought.
-Perhaps there was no room to develop a methodical beer cookery.
+Its place is fixed in Britain – as a beverage.
+In food, it is an afterthought, really.

 Note re images used: The first image shown, of hunting the passenger pigeon, is in the public domain, and was sourced here.The second image is attributed as follows: By Tim Green (Flickr: John Smith’s Brewery, Tadcaster) [CC BY 2.0 (http://creativecommons.org/licenses/by/2.0)], via Wikimedia Commons.
 It was sourced, here.
 Both are used for educational and research purposes.
 All feedback welcomed.